heaven7/iwyg/README.md

 ## Installation

-Just clone, migrate the database and set the config yaml files for you own environment:
+Just clone and bundle:

   `git clone https://github.com/heaven7/iwyg`

   `cd iwyg`

   `bundle install`

+## Configuration

+Rename or copy the *.sample.yml files in the config directory and change them to your needs:

+	database.sample.yml => database.yml

+	email.sample.yml => email.yml

+	settings.sample.yml => settings.yml

+After this you can build up the database and migrate to it:

-  `rake db:create:all`
+  `rake db:create`

   `rake db:migrate`